 UC Davis bootcamp teaches its courses at two locations, so you’ve got a few choices.
 If you live in Sacramento, you can attend classes at the UC Davis Continuing and Professional Education office in downtown Sacramento.
 Folks who live in Davis have another choice; they can take courses at Da Vinci Court, located across the street from the UC Davis Extension building.

 You’ll find positive mentions of the program from former UC Davis coding bootcamp students on school review sites.
-The bootcamp scores an average of 4.83 stars out of 5 on Course Report.
 Students identified many aspects of the program that appealed to them, including job placement, course difficulty, and subject matter.

 One reviewer felt that attending coding bootcamp at UC Davis was the best decision he ever made.
 He appreciated the tutoring services the school offered, which kept him from falling behind, and he liked the career assistance the bootcamp provided.
 Another former student had great things to say about the staff and how they worked with him to make sure he did well.

 Perhaps the single greatest obstacle for many people who dream of becoming coders is program cost.
 To get programming experience, you’re going to need to put down some money.
 It makes sense—once you get a developer gig, you’ll be making plenty of cash, so picking up the knowledge you need to get the job is gonna cost you.
 So, how much is UC Davis bootcamp?

 UC Davis has competitive tuition rates when compared to similar programs.
 All courses will cost you $10,995, which is certainly a chunk of change, but about half the cost of other bootcamps that provide the same training.
 Your G.I.
 Bill will pay for the class if you’re a veteran or active-duty service member, and you might also check out EQUIP, a new program that assists low-income students with school-sponsored bootcamp costs.